 2. Your reliance [trust] on God’s Word [promises, precepts, principles]

 But, this have to be enlightened with a full and accurate knowledge of Jesus Christ (1 Jn 2:4.
-Note that “His commandments” here refer to the teachings/precepts of Jesus Christ, not the 10 Commandments that Moses had to give to the Israelites to show them what Rom 3:20 (Gal 5:4,18) means – see the paper “The Covenant and the Law” for a fuller exegesis on this subject and Gal 3:19)!
+Note that “His commandments” here refer to the teachings/precepts of Jesus Christ, not the 10 Commandments that Moses had to give to the Israelites to show them what Rom 3:20 (Gal 5:4,18) means – see the meditation “The Covenant and the Law” for a fuller exegesis on this subject and Gal 3:19)!

 Unbelievers cannot say “thank you” prior to a visual manifestation.
 Seeing is not believing, it is accepting what one would not believe.
 The world has wishful thinking; we have faith in the one true [Triune] God.